thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	08:36:08 PM 27 01 --> some error with following having username manushi.chillar.insta
+-	08:35:48 PM 27 01 --> some error with following having username realshrutihaasan
 -	08:14:53 PM 27 01 --> some error with following having username tamannaah.143
 -	07:38:58 PM 27 01 --> some error with following having username priyanka.chopra143
 -	07:34:51 PM 27 01 --> some error with following having username pure.python